WDI-SEA/orientation-notes/01-workflow/command-line/readme.md

 # Terminal Tips and Tricks

+## What is a terminal vs a console vs a command line interface?

+These are all related concepts, and often for our purposes they're used interchangably!
+For our purposes, let's use the following definitions:

+**Terminal**: The program on your Mac, Linux, or Windows machine that you will open.
+**Console**: A general term for something that you might type commands into.
+Your terminal program is an example of a console, but your internet browser (Chrome or Firefox) or text editor (VS Code) also may have a console that you can type commands into as well.
+**Command Line Interface**: Any program that you might use that has specific commands you can type into a console.
+We've already seen in the prework that we can type commands that start with the word `git` in order to do different things with git.
+For example, `git push origin master` is one that we've used in order to "push" code from our local computers to our Github repositories.
+**Shell**: The shell is the command line interpretter.
+Essentially it's how your computer makes sense of whatever is being typed in your terminal.
+You can think of it as a program whose primary purpose is to run other programs.
+Some common shell flavors are `bash` (Bourne Again SHell) and `zsh` (Z-SHell).
+Bash is pretty pervasive, but for MacOS the Catalina update resulted in a shift from bash to [zsh as the terminal default](https://scriptingosx.com/2019/06/moving-to-zsh/).
+Zsh has some nice features bash doesn't, and we've always used zsh at GA Seattle anyway, so this is a convenient change!

+> If you'd like to dig further into the differences, take at look at this forum post on [AskUbuntu.com](https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line)!

 ## How do I even open this thing?
 I'm scared.

 On a Mac, you may be accustomed to opening up your `Applications` folder and hunting around for the program that you need.
 There are a couple even quicker ways you can open programs (including your terminal program).